 Philip Morris USA has made packaging and advertising changes to comply with federal law.

-The law prohibits the use of certain terms such as "light," "mild," or "low" in smokeless tobacco product labeling and advertising.
+In 2009, federal law gave the Food and Drug Administration (FDA) authority to regulate tobacco products and prohibited the use of certain terms such as “light,” “mild,” or “low” in cigarette labeling and advertising.

-To comply with the law, PM USA made changes to its smokeless tobacco product packaging and advertising.
+To comply with this prohibition, PM USA removed these terms from its packaging and advertising.